 As Perry County prepares for the Great American Eclipse and its’ two minutes and forty seconds of totality an entire weekend of science and fun-filled related events have emerged for the enjoyment of local residents and eclipse enthusiasts that will travel nationally and internationally to Perry County for the first total solar eclipse of its kind in Missouri.

 The Perryville Area Chamber of Commerce has announced that they will host the Perryville Solarfest, August 18-19, 2017 a two-day festival including a parade, live music, carnival, vendors and much more.
-Area businesses are jumping on board including such attractions as The Sky Dome mobile planetarium brought to you by Coldwell Banker Professional Associates that will guide you on a Missouri night sky tour and TG Missouri will be sponsoring a Perryville Mudfest obstacle course on
+Area businesses are jumping on board including such attractions as The Sky Dome mobile planetarium brought to you by Coldwell Banker Professional Associates that will guide you on a Missouri night sky tour.

 When Perryville’s hotel rooms are at capacity the Perry County Heritage Tourism has acquired St. Louis services coordinating area St. Louis hotels with coach bus services to transport eclipse travelers to Perry County designated locations.
 Additional self-contained and rustic camping locations are being developed throughout Perry County to handle camping overflow needs.